llnl/benchpark/docs/io-benchmarking.rst

             }
         )

-2. How to use a different path in your application
+1. How to enable writing to a file system from a benchmark or application
 --------------------------------------------------

 Check if the ``system`` you are attempting to initialize has a ``mount_point`` variant,